csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

 * Our meetings are used for the following purposes:
   * Project progress chat: Each team member reports on they have accomplished on the project the past week
   * Group troubleshoot session: Group members discuss any unsolved issues they have encounted the past week and the team attempts to troubleshoots the issues
-  * Work allocation/reallocation: Based on the progress chat and troubleshoot session, if need be, the group allocated/reallocates aspects of the project individual team members
+  * Work allocation/reallocation: Based on the progress chat and troubleshoot session, if need be, the group allocated/reallocates tasks and aspects of the project individual team members.
+If there are many tasks, a task prioritization discussion occurs.
 * Our team has weekly meetings with our project partner, Rodrigo, through Zoom every week at 12:00 PM Tuesday.
 * Meeting minutes to all our group meetings (including both sessions with Project Partner and sessions within team members only) can be found here: <https://docs.google.com/document/d/1qTB5BxwvksWi4nVMG1icAFfm5Gksd37m92mA0ErPzJA/edit?fbclid=IwAR24smdFHlDZAO9mQkIMqF68BwrtHEBkzq4ookYeBCVQn08uXYOx9G3Axyk>